dbeckett93/skillified/README.md

 #### Design Rationale
 - **Layout**: The layout is designed to be intuitive and easy to navigate, with a clear hierarchy of information.
 The use of cards and modals helps to organise content and provide a seamless user experience.
 - **Colour Scheme**: The colour scheme uses high contrast colours to ensure readability and accessibility.
 Primary colours are used for important actions and navigation elements.
 - **Typography**: The platform uses a combination of 'Poppins' and 'Oswald' fonts for a modern and clean look.
-Font sises are chosen to ensure readability across devices.
+Font sizes are chosen to ensure readability across devices.
 - **Accessibility**: The design follows WCAG guidelines to ensure accessibility for all users, including those using screen readers.
 Interactive elements are keyboard accessible, and alt text is provided for images.

 #### Inclusivity Notes